QueenBeeSC/swarm.city-Terminal/README.md

 The user can download the json file and can choose to store it on the device or on the [IPFS distributed web](https://ipfs.io).

+**Be sure to store your public address, private key, password, and IPFS-hash in a safe place.**

+## Delete this user

 Select delete this user to switch between wallets.
 At this time, the Terminal can load contents from only one wallet at a time.
 When deleting a user the contents of the wallet will remain intact.
 Any IPFS-hash or backup download created will retain it's merit and can be used to reload the account after deletion.

-**Be sure to store your public address, private key, password, and IPFS-hash in a safe place.**
+## Logout

+Select logout to keep your profile stored locally on your device.
+Upon re-entry to the Terminal you will enter your only your password.

 <br>